Table of Contents

 Key Ingredients in Poultry Seasoning

 Most commercial poultry seasonings are a mix of herbs and spices, typically including thyme, sage, rosemary, marjoram, garlic powder, onion powder, black pepper, and sometimes paprika.
-These ingredients work together to create a warm, savory flavor profile that complements poultry meats and other dishes.
+These ingredients work together to create a warm, savory flavor profile that complements poultry meats and stuffing perfectly.

 Common Ingredients | Flavor Profile | Best Used With |